 Harvest raises a new universe and musical style that she calls 'Electro doom pop'.
-The structure of the songs and vocal treatments correspond to the pop format, but with choruses that arrive in waves, wrapped in a dense and sometimes disturbing haze, characteristic of the doom and drone genres.
+The structure of the songs and vocal treatments correspond to the pop format, but with choruses that arrive in waves, wrapped in a dense and disturbing haze, characteristic of the doom and drone genres.
 Dozens of layers of bits, glitches, sample chunks and synthesizer melodies give the electronic character.

-Harvest’s first LP is called 'Erebus' and is comprised of 8 songs, based on the struggle with her inner demons, which appear personified as the primordial deities and conceptual spirits of Greek mythology.
-The record represents a journey of redemption and self-awareness parting from the region of the underworld where the dead pass immediately after dying—Erebus—to the deepest part of hell—Tartarus—the abyss used as a dungeon of eternal torment for the wicked and prison for the Titans.
+Harvest’s first LP is called 'Erebus' and is comprised of 8 songs, based on the struggle with her inner demons, which appear personified as the primordial deities and malignant spirits of Greek mythology.
+The record represents a journey of redemption parting from the region of the underworld where the dead pass immediately after dying—Erebus—to the deepest part of hell—Tartarus—the abyss used as a dungeon of eternal torment for the wicked and prison for the Titans.